 Clovis Kabongo is an African author, playwright, and screenwriter from Queens, New York.
 A graduate of Queens College with a focus in English & Writing & Literature, Clovis strives to produce thought-provoking stories that edge on the darker side of humanity while giving a unique voice to people of color that challenge the norm.

 Clovis got his start as an official playwright by having his first full-length play 7:00 open at The Hudson Guild Theater in August of 2016.
-Acquiring a vehement taste for it, he has since then staged his other original works such as The Dark Room at Manhattan Repertory Theatre in fall 2016, and The Funeral, which garnered remarkable feedback from audiences and was asked to return for several encore performances.
+Acquiring a vehement taste for the craft, he has since then staged his other original works such as The Dark Room at Manhattan Repertory Theatre in fall 2016, and The Funeral, which garnered remarkable feedback from audiences and was asked to return for several encore performances.

 Originally penning and publishing short stories, it wasn’t until his time at school that he discovered his mode for dialogue, beginning his career as a playwright shortly after.
-Finding inspiration in literature, music, films, personal experience, and the world around, he blends these elements together to write plays hopefully many will appreciate and walk away with feeling a sense of wonder about the nature of life, its people, and the horrors that assail us all.
+Finding inspiration in literature, music, films, personal experience, and the world around, he blends these elements together to write plays hopefully many will appreciate and walk away with feeling a sense of wonder about the nature of life, its people, and the horrors that impact us all.